abhyadav4/nextjs-dashboard/README.md

 # nextjs-dashboard
-This is NextJs dashboard app,
+This is NextJs dashboard app.